Contemporary Issues in Strategic Marketing

 This module builds on content introduced in the Strategy course to discuss central themes in corporate strategy and management, with a particular focus on the intangible resources (culture, identity, brand and reputation) that affect value creation and hold together large multi-business corporations.
 These resources are fundamental

 cornerstones of the competitive advantage of large corporations and central concerns for corporate leaders.
-The course will combine traditional lectures and readings, case analysis, group discussions, and other in-class exercises to familiarize you and encourage you to apply fundamental concepts and tools to analyze the corporate
+The course will combine traditional lectures and readings, case analysis, group discussions, and other in-class exercises to familiarize you and encourage you to apply fundamental concepts and tools to analyse the corporate

 phenomena discussed in the course.